 4) When Grab sampling is done push the F1 Stop and then F3 continue.
 The program will return to the pause screen.
 Pushing Restart F3 the program will return to the Run screen.
 Make sure the discharge arm is directly above the sample bottle when GRAB sampling is completed.

-The grab sample that is collected while a program is running is not counted as part of the number of samples in the running program.
+The grab sample that is collected while a program is running is not counted as part of the number of samples in the running program and is not logged in the log files.

 5.5.2 Sample Calibration